Easy Vegan Caesar Salad

 This would be such a great recipe to serve at family dinners.
 We love how it goes with just about any meal!

-It’s also a killer meal prep option.
+It’s also a fantastic meal prep option.
 Just make the dressing + toppings ahead of time and have big beautiful comforting Caesar salads all week long.

 Vegan Caesar Salad Toppings